-The Research Compliance Auditor or designee will perform periodic routine and "for cause" directed audits to ensure compliance with the approved IRB protocol, federal and state regulations, as well as NTR IRB policies associated with the protection of research participants.
-Protocols can be selected on a random basis from any categories of review: exempt, expedited, or convened meeting ("full board").
+The Research Compliance Officer or designee will perform periodic routine and "for cause" directed audits to ensure compliance with the approved IRB protocol, federal and state regulations, as well as NTR IRB policies associated with the protection of research participants.
+Protocols can be selected on a random basis from any category of review: exempt, expedited, or convened meeting ("full board").
 Selection of a protocol for audit does not imply any suspected noncompliance for routine audits.
-A risk-based selection process may be utilized or randomly selecting approved protocols reviewed by either expedited or full board procedures (see section 20.4).
+A risk-based selection process may be utilized or randomly selecting approved protocols reviewed by either expedited or full board procedures (see section 20.4) or determined by the NTR IRB to be exempt category.